mugh/waapi/README.md

 Changelog 3-9-2024
  1. The script now have simple frontend, access to localhost:3000.
- 2. fixing some error in recoonection, deleteing session
+ 2. fixing some error in reconnection, deleting session and qr scan timeout
  3. adding a few endpoint to use for frontend

 Changelog 22-8-2024